Beyonce headlines sell-out UK gig to promote gender equality

 Gucci is underwriting the event to allow all ticket sales to go to the charity, after taxes and transaction fees.

-Each one of the 52,000 tickets sold at prices ranging from 55-95 British pounds each ($85-$150) entitle the buyer to choose which cause their ticket will fund in what organizers said was a first for such a venture.
+Each one of the 52,000 tickets sold at prices ranging from 55-95 British pounds each entitle the buyer to choose which cause their ticket will fund in what organisers said was a first for such a venture.

 "They want people not just to enjoy the concert but also follow it through," Harvey Goldsmith, producer of the 1985 Live Aid concert staged to raise funds for Ethiopian famine relief, told Reuters before the gig.